whatwg/streams/transferable-streams-explainer.md

 stream will throw a DataCloneError.

 Once a stream has been transferred with `postMessage()` the original stream is locked and cannot be read or written.
 This is similar to how ArrayBuffers are neutered after they are transferred.
+However, the code of the underlying source or sink is still running is still running in the original context.
+The benefits to user experience can be seen in [this demo of streaming digits of PI](https://glitch.com/edit/#!/streaming-pi?path=pi.js:1:0) (if you have a browser that supports transferable streams, you can see it live at https://streaming-pi.glitch.me/).

 Transferable streams are also useful in constructing responses for a service worker.
 See https://gist.github.com/domenic/ea5ebedffcee27f552e103963cf8585c/ for an example.